WolfeQuilting/wolfequilting.github.io/recipes/oriental-wings.md

   - sauce
 ---
 ## ORIENTAL WINGS
 My family loves this so much I usually double it.
-It's not only create on wing, but
+It's not only create on wings, but
 noodles as well.

 - 1 cup chopped green onion